saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 - pe: `ios_xr_1`, `ios_xr_2`, `vmx5` and `vmx6`

 In this post, I will walk you through the following configuration and verification:
-- interfaces
+- Interfaces
-- OSPF IGP configuration with p2p links, authentication, BFD and load-balaning
+- OSPF IGP configuration with p2p links, authentication, BFD and load-balancing
-- MPLS LDP configuration with session authentication and ldp syncronization
+- MPLS LDP configuration with session authentication and ldp synchronization
 - BGP session configuration with route reflection, the VPNv4 AF and authentication
 - MPLS L3VPN with static routes

-Possible future posts will include include technologies such as 6VPE and VPN topologies that are more interesting then this one.
+Possible future posts will include technologies such as 6VPE and VPN topologies that are more interesting than this one.

 <br>